-The purpose of PaddleSafeTwinPorts.org is to help recreational paddlers select launch sites appropriate for their skill level and be aware of how to prevent and avoid dangerous encounters with commercial ship traffic in the Duluth-Superior area of Lake Superior.
+The PaddleSafeTwinPorts.org site is designed to help recreational paddlers select launch sites appropriate for their skill level and be aware of how to prevent and avoid dangerous encounters with commercial ship traffic in the Duluth-Superior area of Lake Superior.

 What is Paddle Safe Twin Ports?